Unions๐Ÿ”—

 }

-Note that a FilterSet or OrderSet created for multiple models like this should only contain Filters and Orders which will work on all models in the UnionType, i.e. they are of the same type.
+Note that a FilterSet or OrderSet created for multiple Models like this should only contain Filters and Orders which will work on all Models in the UnionType.
+For example, a "name" Filter can be added to the FilterSet if all Models contain a "name" field of type CharField.

 Pagination๐Ÿ”—